 What would you advise a new knife maker and a new knife collector about custom knives?

 “For the collector, research and do your homework.
-Basically self education, make sure the knife works properly and you must like the knife.
+Basically, self-education, make sure the knife works properly and you must like the knife.
 Advice for the knifemaker – keep your day job, the market is saturated.
 You need to find an accomplished maker to learn from or attend a knife making school, hammer-ins or symposiums.
 Attending a class can cut the learning curve in half - if not more.
 It helps you find the right equipment and learn the basics.
 Breaking into custom knife making can be slow.
-The most important thing to do is be honest with your customer, never take a deposit on knife and utilize good business practices.
+The most important thing to do is be honest with your customer, never take a deposit on the knife and utilize good business practices.
 And one last thing, never let a bad knife out of your shop!
 That is the first knife that someone will pick-up.”

 Looking back, has your career in knife making been satisfying?